marta-krzyk-dev/SpitGame/README.md

 - [ ] Recognize draw
 - [x] Don't ask to stack up the same duplicates more than once
 - [ ] Move AddCardToSpitPile , MoveCardsInPlayersPile to Player class
+- [ ] Recognize end of the game!
+- [ ] rearrange cards after a player won!
 TESTS use commands when:
 - [x] Game prompts for player's names
 - [ ] Both users cannot move and they add cards to their spit piles